nestauk/asf_core_data/README.md

 The EPC Register and the Index of Multiple Deprivation are open-source datasets accessible to everyone.

 The MID (MCS Installations Database) belongs to MCS, as well as the subset we work on.
-Thus, we cannot share the raw data and access will only be granted to Nesta empkloyees.
+Thus, we cannot share the raw data and access will only be granted to Nesta employees.
 If you require access to this data, please reach out to MCS directly or ask us for contact details.

-The Cleansed EPC dataset was kindly provided by EST and we are not allow to share that version.
+The Cleansed EPC dataset was kindly provided by EST and we are not allowed to share that version.
 For access, please reach out to EST directly or ask us for contact details.

 # Datasets <a name="datasets"></a>